connexcs/docs/docs/class5/creating-group.md

 # Groups

 **Class 5 :material-menu-right: Group**

-Use **Group** or Call Queue to construct a team of individuals to receive calls placed to a specified number or extension based on the routing strategy you configure.
-(Ex: Create a number that customers can call which routes them to a team of Technical Support Specialists who can fix the technical issues with their laptop.)
+Use **Group** or **Call Queue** to construct a team of individuals to receive calls placed to a specified number or extension based on the routing strategy you configure.

+For example, create a number that customers can call which routes them to a team of Technical Support Specialists who can fix the technical issues with their laptop.

 For individual customers, navigate to **Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Class5 :material-menu-right: Groups**

 ## Group call routing strategies

-Each Group is set up with a routing strategy that controls how calls are routed to the group members:
+Routing strategy set up for each group controls routing of the calls to group members:

-**Parallel** Rings a call to all members of the group simultaneously.
-The members' extensions ring for the length of time you specify.
+**Parallel:** Rings a call to all members of the group simultaneously.
+The member's extensions ring for the length of time you specify.

 You can assign unique timeout timers for individual members.

-Note: This rings all members, even if they're already on a call.
+**Note:** This rings all members, even if they're already on a call.

 ```mermaid
 graph TD